 After mixing the aggregates, water, and cement, the mixture will harden.
 Portland cement is hydraulic in nature and will set through a chemical reaction call hydration.
-After mixing, the concrete becomes workable and should be molded or placed as desired or it can become too stiff and unworkable.
-When making slabs, concrete is left to stand till the surface moisture dries up then the concrete is smoothened with a float.
-Floating gives an even but slightly rough, texture that is slip resistant.
+After mixing, the concrete becomes workable and should be moulded or placed as desired or it can become too stiff and unworkable.
+When making slabs, concrete is left to stand till the surface moisture dries up then the concrete is smoothened with afloat.
+Floating gives an even but slightly rough, texture that is slip-resistant.

 Curing is then done after the exposed surfaces of the concrete have hardened, curing is done by sprinkling with it water fog, or by using moisture-retaining fabrics, using seals of plastic or certain sprays.
 For higher strength, the concrete must be kept wet for a longer duration.